jjf2009/jjf2009/README.md

 ## Full-stack & freelance background

-Jared Furtado works as a Growth Intern at The Grit City, a campus management SaaS startup, and takes on freelance full-stack projects independently — owning the delivery path from build to ship to run rather than handing off after the code is written.
+Jared Furtado  takes on freelance full-stack projects independently — owning the delivery path from build to ship to run rather than handing off after the code is written.
 That end-to-end ownership, more than any single framework, is the actual DevOps pitch for someone at this stage of their career.

 Stack: React, Next.js, TypeScript, Node/Express, FastAPI, Supabase, Docker.